Università Cattolica del Sacro Cuore: Protests of 1968

 After the university increased tuition fees on 15 November 1968, protests began at UCSC, Milan, and spread throughout Italy.
 Students who occupied the university were expelled by the rector Ezio Franceschini with the help of the police led by Commissioner Luigi Calabresi.
-Three days later 30,000 students marched through Milan to the archbishop's residence and the protest spread to every major university in the country.
+Three days later, 30,000 students marched through Milan to the archbishop's residence, and the protest spread to every major university in the country.
 On 21 March, the Cattolica was reoccupied by the police, after being evacuated and closed indefinitely.
-A few days later, on 25 March, there was the so-called "battle of Largo Gemelli", where thousands of students tried to reopen the university but were strongly repelled by police.
+A few days later, on 25 March, there was the so-called "battle of Largo Gemelli", where thousands of students tried to reopen the university but were strongly repelled by the police.
 The leader of the protest was Mario Capanna, a student of philosophy at the Università Cattolica.